nautobot/nautobot-app-bgp-models/docs/models.md

 ### PeeringRole

 This model operates similarly to Nautobot’s `Status` and `Tag` models, in that instances of this model describe various valid values for the `Role` field used by `PeerGroup` and `Peering` records.
-Similar to those models, this model has fields including a unique name, unique slug, and a HTML color value.
+Similar to those models, this model has fields including a unique name, unique slug, and HTML color code.

 ### PeerGroupTemplate

-This model represents network-wide configuration for `PeerGroups`. `PeerGroupTemplate` aims to represent a global configuration, and it has a mandatory `Name` field, and following fields:
+This model represents a network-wide configuration for `PeerGroups`. `PeerGroupTemplate` aims to represent a global configuration, and it has a mandatory `Name` field, and the following fields:

 - ASN (optional, FK to `AutonomousSystem`)
 - Role (optional, FK to `PeeringRole`)